nuxt/image/docs/content/en/nuxt-picture.md

 - When you use moders formats like `webp` in the component, a fallback image with `jpeg` format will generated and uses a fallback images for old browsers.

 - In `sets` prop you can define different format for each set.
-Defining different foramts will help to improve browser compatibity.
+Defining different formats will help to improve browser compatibity.
-  - If format does not present in a set it means that the set uses `foramt` props.
+  - If format does not present in a set it means that the set uses `format` props.
   - If format does not present in a set and `format` props is missing then image format will not change.

 <code-group>